mojaloop/ml-perf-characterization/fspiop-quotes/20231005/s1-1696542599830/README.md

 ## Observations

-- Max ops/s of 113.
-Iteration duration increased to an average of 115ms.
+- Max ops/s of 73.
+Iteration duration average of 14.1ms.
 - Ample CPU and memory available.
+- Cache is working properly
-- Event loop lag still <4ms.
+- Event loop lag <4ms.
+- Database size on fresh start is 3.20 MB.
+After a run with 8476 quotes created the end size is 31.5MB.
+  Around 3.3 KB of database space used by creating one quote in persistent mode.
+This seems potentially quite large.

 ## Recommendations